RL Rollouts with Your Own Trainer

 <Note>

-* `--deployment-shape` is optional.
-If omitted, `firectl` will prompt you to
+* `--deployment-shape` — Optional.
+If omitted, `firectl` prompts you to pick one.

 </Note>

-Take note of the account ID, deployment ID, and model ID from the output.
-You will use them in the hot-load and rollout calls below.
+Save the **account ID**, **deployment ID**, and **model ID** from the output for hot-load and rollout calls.

-If you do not set a shape, the CLI will show a shape picker:
+If you do not set a shape, the CLI shows a shape picker:

 <Frame>